eascodes/100-days-code/log.md

 **Thoughts** This module was definitely one of my favorites.
 It was a nice review of previous concepts with some new challenges mixed in.
 I'm excited to try out some more complicated tasks now that I'm familiar with most of the basic uses/features of objects in JavaScript.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 48: December 16, 2021

+**Today's Progress**: Today I started the basic algorithm scripting module on the FreeCodeCamp JavaScript course.

+**Thoughts** It took me >1 hour to solve the first 2 challenges, but this type of problem-solving is the part of coding that I enjoy most.

+**Link(s) to work** https://www.freecodecamp.org/eascodes